Konrad Steffen: Personal life

 Steffen had two children with first wife Regula Werner, who died in 2011 from cancer.
 He later married Bianca Perren, a paleoclimatologist working with the British Antarctic Survey.

 Death

 Steffen died on 8 August 2020 in an accident while on a field trip in Greenland.
-He fell into a crevasse near the Swiss Camp research station and drowned.
+He fell into a crevasse near the Swiss Camp research station.
 In recent years, the extent of crevassed ice had increased around Swiss Camp in response to changes in ice-sheet flow due to climate change.

 Glacier name

 On 20 June 2022, the Place Names Committee of Greenland's Language Secretariat officially announced the new glacier name Sermeq Konrad Steffen, in recognition of Steffen's exceptional contributions to Greenland science and society.
 This marked the first time since 1983, when the responsibility for place naming was transferred from Denmark to Greenland, that a non-Greenlandic glacier name was introduced in Greenland.
 The glacier name proposal was under review by Greenland's Language Secretariat for 492 days.